What is it?

 Before you start

-It’s very quick to get started because you don’t need to do a skin sensitivity test, and the instructions in the user guide are very easy to follow.
+It’s quick to get started because you don’t need to do a skin sensitivity test, and the instructions in the user guide are very easy to follow.

 Contraindications for the LYMA laser are: